 Is there any Life Insurance available?

 The El Paso County Retirement Plan does not offer any Life Insurance.
 However, as a retiree of the El Paso County Retirement Plan, you will automatically be eligible for a $3,000 Death Benefit.
 Upon your death, your named beneficiary, if living, can receive the $3,000.
-This is a gift from the Plan and is taxable.
+This is a death benefit from the Plan and is taxable.

 What happens to my retirement if I die before I start receiving my benefit?

 If death occurs with less than five years of service if hired prior to January 1, 2013, or 8 years if hired after December 31, 2012, your named beneficiary will receive your account balance at time of death.

 If death occurs with more than five years of service, if hired prior to January 1, 2013, or more than 8 years if hired after December 31, 2012, but before you were eligible to retire, generally your named beneficiary will have two options.
 They can receive twice the amount you have in your retirement account at time of death.
 Your beneficiary may also choose a monthly lifetime benefit equal to 60% of the benefit you were eligible for at time of death.
 Payment would begin at the time you would have reached the age of 55.

 If death occurs before Normal Retirement Age, but you were qualified under the Rule of 75 for an immediate retirement benefit, generally your named beneficiary will receive a lifetime monthly benefit equal to the 100% Joint and Survivor Benefit.
 If death occurs after Normal Retirement age generally your named beneficiary will receive a lifetime monthly benefit equal to the 100% Joint and Survivor Benefit.